ngs/liveclock.ngs.io/content/en/_index.md

 ---
 title: "Live Clock the Gig Timer"
+hero_title: "Professional Precision Timing for Live Performance"
+hero_description: "Live Clock the Gig Timer is the professional's choice for accurate time management during live performances, recording sessions, and rehearsals."
+download_cta: "Download Live Clock the Gig Timer and take control of your performance timing today."
 ---

-# Professional Precision Timing for Live Performance

-Live Clock the Gig Timer is the professional's choice for accurate time management during live performances, recording sessions, and rehearsals.
+## Supported Platforms

+Available on **iOS**, **macOS**, and **visionOS** - seamlessly integrated across all Apple devices.

 ## Features